 If you purchase them through the Amazon links below then I may earn a small referral fee.

 Investment Trust Handbook 2019

 The second edition of Jonathan Davis’s annual round-up of investment trusts is now available.
 It has chapters on investment trust basics plus a more advanced analysis section, plus contributions from fund managers and other sector experts.

 An ebook version is available for free at Harriman House, although you need to sign up to their email list to get access to it.

 The 2018 version is worth reading and I reviewed it here.
 There’s a fair amount of overlap with the 2019 version, as you might expect.

 The FT’s guide is probably the best-known title on investment trusts.
 It’s written by John Baron, who runs his own subscription service offering investment trust portfolios and writes an occasional column for Investors Chronicle.

-The most recent version was published in 2013, so is a little dated now, but a new version is set to be published in later this year and can be pre-ordered by the keen.
+The most recent version was published in 2013, so is a little dated now, but a new version is set to be published in March 2020 and can be pre-ordered by the keen.

 Put Not Your Trust In Money

 This book covers the birth of the investment trust industry in the 1860s and their subsequent development.
 It’s over 20 years old now and only second-hand copies seem to be available.
 I recently got hold of a copy and plan to read it soon.